NBDelpino1/Final-Project/README.md

 **Overview:**

 **Title:**
-Bootcamp Spot
+Class Management App

 **Description:**
-My version of Bootcamp Spot.
+My version of the app currently used for managing classes.

 **Why it is valuable:**
-My goal is to improve the user experience by making the application more intuitive and visually appealing.
+My goal is to improve the user experience by making the application more intuitive and inline with the UCF brand.
+I belive that branding should be consistent across the board so users can immediately identify with it.

 **Due Date:**
 December 17th, 2016